What is a Vet Tech?

 When a potential vet tech finishes an accredited program he/she then needs to take the VTNE (Veterinary Technician National Examination).
 With a positive score on the exam, you get the proper vet tech certification in order to work in the field.
 Students that passed the VTNE are waived from taking a state-issued exam and become a certified veterinary technician, registered veterinary technician or licensed veterinary technician.

-Pretty much there isn’t a significant difference between LVT (Licensed Veterinary Technician), CVT (Certified Veterinary Technician) and an RVT (Registered Veterinary Technician), as all of them are credentialed with different monikers according to state.
+There isn’t a significant difference between LVT (Licensed Veterinary Technician), CVT (Certified Veterinary Technician) and an RVT (Registered Veterinary Technician), as all of them are credentialed with different monikers according to state.
 So in one state, you are a registered veterinary technician, while in other you are a certified veterinary technician eligible for work.
+You can find out more about all of this at NAVTA.

 Only three states in the US don’t require state-exams – Wisconsin, California, and Alaska.
 It is also possible to acquire an on-the-job training in these states without attending an accredited vet tech school and have the necessary vet tech certification.